Native Dancer

 Native Dancer (March 27, 1950 – November 16, 1967), nicknamed the Gray Ghost, was one of the most celebrated and accomplished Thoroughbred racehorses in American history and was the first horse made famous through the medium of television.
 He was a champion in each of his three years of racing, and was inducted into the National Museum of Racing and Hall of Fame in 1963.
-In the Blood-Horse magazine List of the Top 100 U.S. Racehorses of the 20th Century, he was ranked seventh and In the Associated Press rankings of the greatest racehorses of the 20th century, he was ranked #3, tied with Citation, behind only Man o' War and Secretariat.
+In the Blood-Horse magazine List of the Top 100 U.S. Racehorses of the 20th Century, he was ranked seventh and in the Associated Press rankings of the greatest racehorses of the 20th century, he was ranked #3, tied with Citation, behind only Man o' War and Secretariat.

 As a two-year-old, he was undefeated in his nine starts and was voted Horse of the Year in two of three major industry polls – One Count won the other.
 At age three, he suffered the sole defeat in his career in the 1953 Kentucky Derby, but rebounded to win the Preakness, Belmont and Travers Stakes.
 He made only three starts at age four before being retired due to injury, but was still named American Horse of the Year.

-Retired to stud in 1955, he became a major sire whose offspring included champion Raise A Native and dual Classic winner Kauai King, as well as grandsire to Japanese legend Oguri Cap.
-Also an influential broodmare sire, Native Dancer is now "all but universal" in modern pedigrees.
+Retired to stud in 1955, he became a sire whose offspring included champion Raise A Native and dual Classic winner Kauai King.
+Also a broodmare sire, Native Dancer is now "all but universal" in modern pedigrees.